Psarpei/Subway-Station-Hazard-Detection/README.md

 * ```total_epochs=50```
 * ```save_cycle=5```

-for ```Subwaystation_Segmentation.ipynb``` its the equivalent for google-colab.
+The ```Subwaystation_Segmentation.ipynb``` is the equivalent version for google-colab.
 You can set all the parameters in the configuration cell.

 <a href="https://colab.research.google.com/github/alen-smajic/Subway-Station-Hazard-Detection/blob/main/Colab_Notebooks/Subwaystation_Segmentation.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>